Praise for Lyndsay Faye

 It’s been almost twenty years since Caleb Carr’s bestselling Olde New York crime novel, The Alienist, was published, and I cant count the number of times since then that someone has asked me if I can recommend a suspense story anything ‘like it.’
 Well, New York has inspired lots of terrific thrillers, but I’ve just stumbled on one of the worthiest successors yet.
 Lyndsay Faye’s novel, The Gods of Gotham.

-A novel that explores great torment and small mercies.
+[Jane Steele is] a novel that explores great torment and small mercies.

 Jane Eyre gets a dose of Dexter.
 In a story that’s equal parts romance, thriller, and satire, the Brontë heroine is made over into a fighter with a shadowy past.